sidcupmc/100-Days-of-Code---The-Complete-Python-Pro-Bootcamp/Day 4/Random Module/task.md

 ### Modules in Python
 Python allows us to put code into different files and import that code if needed.
 This means that we can better organise and modularise our code.

-You can create a new module simply by creating a new `.py` file and then you can import variables or functions from that file just by using the `import` keyword.
+You can create a new module simply by creating a new `.py` file, and then you can import variables or functions from that file just by using the `import` keyword.

 ### Random Floats
-You can generate a random number between 0 (not inclusive) and 1 (inclusive) using the following code from the random module:
+You can generate a random number between 0.0 (inclusive) and 1.0 (not inclusive) using the following code from the random module:

 ```
 import random